 So, how does the cost of living in Brazil vs. the USA compare?

-Local beer and wine are also quite expensive; a 500ml bottle of local beer will cost you $2.16, and an average bottle of wine $15.
-Cigarettes are even pricier, and a pack of Marlboro’s costs a whopping $14.50.
+Local beer and wine can also be quite expensive, with a 500ml bottle of local beer costing around $2.16 and an average bottle of wine costing around $15.
+Cigarettes are even pricier, with a pack of Marlboro’s costing around $14.50.

 Cost of Living in the United States vs. Brazil